-Here are some quick yet important pieces of wisdom you and your partner can use to ensure your new life together gets stronger—and more financially secure—as time goes on.
+Here are some quick yet important pieces of wisdom you can consider to help make your new life together stronger and more financially secure as time goes on.

 Debt is a word that can bring a cold sweat and sensations of anxiety to countless people.
 Many of us have it in the form of student loans, credit card balances, car payments, or one silly mistake we made years ago.